Notice: This page requires JavaScript to function properly.

 @Controller public class HomeController { @RequestMapping(value = "/", method = RequestMethod.GET) public String home() { // code } }

 There are annotations that provide more precise mapping for the type of request method, such as @GetMapping, @PostMapping, @DeleteMapping, and so on.
-In their attributes, you simply specify the URL that they can be invoked with.
+In their attributes, you simply specify the URL that can be used to access them.

 java